 Where to Stay in Broken Hill

-If you’re looking for a big name brand, you might want to check out the the Ibis Styles.
+If you’re looking for a big name brand rather than booking with an independent, you might want to check out the the Ibis Styles.

 It’s beautifully fitted out inside with a good size lounge, huge kitchen and two bedrooms and has everything you need for a short trip.
 It was also spotless.